The Best Way to Change Car Insurance Companies

 How to save money when you change car insurance companies

-To save money while waiting for your refund, you should:
+To save money as you wait for your refund, you might:

 - Use a credit card to pay your bill, if you have one: There are two benefits to this.
 First, you won't have to pay your car insurance bill until your credit card bill is due, usually about a month later.
 Second, paying your current bill with a card means you'll get your refund on the same card, which is usually processed faster than a paper check.
 You might also get cash back or other benefits from your credit card.